Beowulf

-Beowulf (/ˈbeɪəwʊlf/; Bēowulf /ang/) is an Old English poem, an epic in the tradition of Germanic heroic legend consisting of 3,182 alliterative lines, contained in the Nowell Codex.
+Beowulf (/ˈbeɪ.ə.wʊlf/; Bēowulf /ang/) is an Old English poem, an epic in the tradition of Germanic heroic legend consisting of 3,182 alliterative lines, contained in the Nowell Codex.
 It is one of the most important and most often translated works of Old English literature.
 The date of composition is a matter of contention among scholars; the only certain dating is for the manuscript, which was produced between AD 975 and 1025.
 Scholars call the anonymous author the "Beowulf poet".
 The story is set in pagan Scandinavia in the 5th and 6th centuries.
 Beowulf, a hero of the Geats, comes to the aid of Hrothgar, the king of the Danes, whose mead hall Heorot has been under attack by the monster Grendel for twelve years.
-After Beowulf slays him, Grendel's mother takes revenge and is in turn defeated.
+After Beowulf slays him, Grendel's mother tries to take revenge and is in turn defeated.
 Victorious, Beowulf goes home to Geatland and becomes king of the Geats.
 Fifty years later, Beowulf defeats a dragon, but is mortally wounded in the battle.
 After his death, his attendants cremate his body and erect a barrow on a headland in his memory.

 Scholars have debated whether Beowulf was transmitted orally, affecting its interpretation: if it was composed early, in pagan times, then the paganism is central and the Christian elements were added later, whereas if it was composed later, in writing, by a Christian, then the pagan elements could be decorative archaising; some scholars also hold an intermediate position.

 Beowulf is written mostly in the Late West Saxon dialect of Old English, but many other dialectal forms are present, suggesting that the poem may have had a long and complex transmission throughout the dialect areas of England.